 - 3 cloves garlic

 - 1 tb. coriander seeds

-- 3 c. loosely packed chard leaves, stems removed, blanched (measure before blanching), and patted dry
+- 3 c. loosely packed chard leaves, stems removed, blanched (measure before blanching), and dried very well

 - 2 c. cooked lentils (I used green lentils)

 - ⅓ c. loosely packed fresh cilantro leaves